ZihuiDeng0209/MyDB/README.md

 # MyDB

-This is COMP 530 Course Project from Rice University.
+This is COMP 530 Database System Implementation Course Project from Rice University.

 Parts of the code are provided by instructor, who has the copyrights of the code.